 In some cases, the victims must receive replacement hip implants when other treatment measures were not as effective as doctors hoped.
 These implants might help victims recover their mobility but come with the risk of complications and the need for expensive procedures and ongoing care.

 An Illinois Vehicle Accident Hip Fracture Attorney Can Help

-The Chicago auto accident attorneys of Rosenfeld Injury Lawyers represent the interests and needs of car, truck, and motorcycle victims and make every attempt to ensure that they receive the financial compensation and access to quality medical care they need to move forward with their lives.
+The Chicago auto accident attorneys of Rosenfeld Injury Lawyers LLC represent the interests and needs of car, truck, and motorcycle victims and make every attempt to ensure that they receive the financial compensation and access to the quality medical care they need to move forward with their lives.

 Causes of Hip Fractures in Auto Collisions

 Auto accidents can cause a tremendous force on the head, torso, or pelvis, causing severe injury and death.
 Our Chicago auto injury lawyers specialize in representing clients who have suffered severe injuries in car, truck, and motorcycle accidents.